 #2: Light Brown Balayage

 It doesn’t take a drastic color change to liven up your style.
-In the name of “less is more”, stay within the brown color palette and give neutral ashy highlights a go.
+In the name of “less is more”, stay within the brown color palette and give dark blonde or neutral ashy highlights a go.
 This youthful combination is great for professionals who need to keep their look polished.

 #3: Brown to Caramel Balayage